SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 "Well, the sky, of course!
 Of all ponies, I thought you would know that."
 Discord laughs smugly.
 Rainbow audibly groans.

 Discord sighs.
 "Okay, fine.
 I have a crush on Fluttershy, and I don't know what to do about it.
 I asked Twilight, and she said I should read a book.
 I asked Rarity, and she said I should bring her on a date.
 Pinkie Pie said I should get her a gift.
-What do you think I should do, Rainbow?"
+What do *you* think I should do?"

 Rainbow thinks for a second, then answers, "Well, I'd say the best way to win a pony's heart is to impress them.
 If you do something really awesome for Fluttershy, she's sure to love it!"